EvanGrill/CS415_Parallel_Programming/PA1/README.md

 # PA1: Ping Pong
 ## Building
-To build this project, run the build script.
+To build this project, type `make`.

 ```
-$ ./buildscript.sh
+$ make
 ```

-This will build the file in the `./build` directory.
+This will build the program in the root directory.

 ## Running
 To run this project, rund the corresponding script using `sbatch`.